Deception in Supervisory Control: Numerical Examples

 \subsection{Optimal Reference Policies}

 We present an example of synthesis of optimal reference policies.
 The environment is a $4 \times 4$ grid world given in Figure \ref{fig:ADMMheatmaps} and is similar to the environment described in the example for the characteristics of deceptive policies.
-The green and red states have labels $g$ and $r$, respectively.
+The green and red states are denoted with sets $g$ and $r$, respectively.
 At every state, there are $4$ available actions, namely, up, down, left, and right, at every state.
 When the agent takes an action the transition happens into the target direction with probability $0.7$ and in the other directions uniformly randomly with probability $0.3$.
 If a direction is out of the grid the transition probability to that direction is proportionally distributed to the other directions.
-At the green state there is an extra action that allows self transition.
-The initial state is the top-left state.
+The green state is absorbing and the initial state is the top-left state.

-The specification of the supervisor is to reach the green state.
-The specification is encoded with the co-safe LTL formula $\specification^{\svisor} = \lozenge g$.
+The specification of the supervisor is to reach the green state, i.e., $ \lozenge g$.
 Note that the specification of the supervisor is satisfied with probability $1$ under any policy.
-The specification of the agent is to reach one of the red states.
-The specification is encoded with the co-safe LTL formula $\specification^{\agent} = \lozenge r$.
+The specification of the agent is to reach one of the red states, i.e., $\lozenge r$.
 The probability threshold for the agent's task is $0.3$.

 We synthesize the reference policy via Algorithm \ref{algo:admm} given in Section \ref{subsection:ADMM}.
 In Algorithm \ref{algo:admm}, $z^{\svisor,k}$ represents the reference policy synthesized at iteration $k$.
 Similarly, $z^{\agent,k}$ represents the deceptive policy synthesized at iteration $k$.
-We plot the values of the KL divergences between these policies in Figure \ref{fig:ADMMgraph} and give the heatmaps for expected residence times in Figure \ref{fig:ADMMheatmaps}.
+We plot the values of the KL divergences between these policies in Figure \ref{fig:ADMMgraph} and give the heatmaps for the occupation measures in Figure \ref{fig:ADMMheatmaps}.
 After few tens of iterations of the ADMM algorithm, the KL divergence value is near to the limit value which is $0.150$.

 In Figure \ref{fig:ADMMgraph}, we also note that if the actual KL divergence value increases suddenly, the best response KL divergence value decreases.
 The reference policy tries to exploit suboptimal deceptive policies.
 While this exploitation increases the actual value, it causes suboptimality for the reference policy against the best deceptive policy.